Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 <p dir="rtl">A cherry-picked <b>metaphor</b><br />.simplifies explanation<br />(.At times even for readers)</p>

+**Chess is a universal metaphor.** (Or we are boring and unimaginative to apply better and smarter analogies.)\
-**Chess is a universal metaphor.** Learning the basics of programming is as easy as the rules of this strategy, and beginning programming resembles the first games: _blitz_, enjoyable, and considerably advancing.
+Learning the basics of programming is as easy as the rules of this strategy, and beginning programming resembles games of neophytes: _blitz_, enjoyable, and considerably advancing.

+THINKING in MANY MOVES NEXT!

 Trying to play on the next level one either blunders too oft or a slightly better opponent lures into positional traps.
 In software, writing cool features won't make up a great design.